dataloop-ai-apps/sam2box/README.md

 # SAM2BOX:
-In this repository, you will be creatinga FAAS that utilizes Meta's Segment Anything Model to automatically generate masks for a given image and return contained bounding boxes
+In this repository, you will be creating a FAAS that utilizes Meta's Segment Anything Model to automatically generate masks for a given image and return contained bounding boxes

+Audience: This example is meant for people with a working knowledge of Python and a use-case where auto-segmentation would streamline their processes.

+## Installation:
+The code requires python>=3.8, as well as pytorch>=1.7 and torchvision>=0.8.
+Please follow the instructions here to install both PyTorch and TorchVision dependencies.
+Installing both PyTorch and TorchVision with CUDA support is strongly recommended.